QuantEcon/lecture-source-jl/rst_files/julia_essentials.rst

 They also include so-called **iterators**

-You've already come across these types of objects
+You've already come across these types of values

 .. code-block:: julia